 3. The sun doesn’t always shine during winter and skies are mostly overcast and gray.
 It’s definitely cold so it’s best to dress in layers to keep your body warm.

-4. Visit the pubs for some amazing winter treats — fireside storytelling, fresh hot pancakes any time of the day and warm beer.
+4. Visit the Irish pubs for some amazing winter treats — fireside storytelling, fresh hot pancakes any time of the day, and warm beer.

 5. In between planned destinations, take time to stroll through town centers or check out the mountains (such as the Mourne Mountains in County Down, or Croagh Patrick in County Mayo) if they’re close by as they’re especially pretty during winter.